adobe/ride/Usage.md

 ![shared resources build dependencies and order](images/build_and_dependencies.jpg)

-Currently, the datamodel for any object must be defined by a json schema.
-This is because the [json schema](http://json-schema.org/) standard is strong in its rigor, fueling more precision in generation valid data and testing the server data handling.
-Also, because the data in a protobuf can be json-like, a json schema can define what is compiled into a protobuf message as well.
+Currently, the datamodel for any object must be defined by a JSON schema.
+This is because the [JSON schema](http://json-schema.org/) standard is strong in its rigor, fueling more precision in generation of valid data and testing the server data handling.
+Also, because the data in a protobuf can be JSON-like, a JSON schema can define what is compiled into a protobuf message as well.

-In terms of the consumption of the json schema, the ModelObject class in the model-util has the ability to read a schema of almost any complexity and generate valid data for any object to be used in a REST call.
-When you create your Ride extension, you will create java classes (pojos) which map to the data models (json schema) that you support, and these classes will sub-class the ModelObject.
+In terms of the consumption of the JSON schema, the ModelObject class in the model-util has the ability to read a schema of almost any complexity and generate valid data for any object to be used in a REST call.
+When you create your Ride extension, you will create java classes (pojos) which map to the data models (JSON schema) that you support, and these classes will sub-class the ModelObject.
 When you create instances of your object classes, the ModelObject will generate valid data for the object, which can then be passed to the controller classes in the Ride core.
 This is also discussed later in this document.

-Samples of what a json schema might look like are in the samples in the Ride git repos, but you can also reference the json-schema website linked above.
+Samples of what a JSON schema might look like are in the samples in the Ride git repos, but you can also reference the JSON-schema website linked above.

 *Important Note:* Sometimes, the organizational structure of your development team doesn't allow for the schemas to live outside of their source repo.
 That's ok, you'll just need to add a pom to their repo which builds only the schemas into a jar (through exclusions in the pom).
 The model is essentially the same in effect.
 You will have a jenkins job to fire the pom and post the artifact which you will rely upon.

 ### Importing the shared resources into your Extension project

-While these config and schema documents do live outside of your porject, fortunately, maven provides simple way to get them into your extension project (and the server source) - the [maven-remote resources-plugin](http://maven.apache.org/plugins/maven-remote-resources-plugin/).
+While these config and schema documents do live outside of your project, fortunately, maven provides a simple way to get them into your extension project (and the server source) - the [maven-remote resources-plugin](http://maven.apache.org/plugins/maven-remote-resources-plugin/).
 You simply need to modify your Extension (and server) pom.
 In the build node of your  pom, you will add a plugin node which will utilize the maven-remote-resources-plugin to import the shared schemas jar.
 Below shows what your Extension pom modification will look like:

 ![pom with maven remote resources](images/pom_shared_resources.jpg)